csc-training/summerschool/intro-to-hpc/docs/04-working-in-supercomputers.md

 ```
 </div>

 # Variables and patterns in rules

 <div class=column>
 - It is possible to define variables, for example compiler and link commands
   and flags
 - Targets, dependencies and recipes can contain special wild cards
-- Rerunning all the recipies can be forced with `make -B`
+- Rerunning all the recipes can be forced with `make -B`
 </div>

 <div class=column>